Components of IOT and relation with Cloud Computing

 As the number of devices connected to internet are increasing so as poorly designed devices are also getting more prone to security threats.

-The data of the user are to protected from theft as almost all activities done by an individual over can be monitored.
+The data of the user has to be protected from theft as almost all activities done by an individual can be monitored.

 There are no proper standards and documentations discussing the best practices.